Planning for SharePoint 2013 on Azure Infrastructure Services

 Sometimes referred to as the backend database tier, the servers in this tier are dedicated to hosting the database server instance that handles every aspect of SharePoint farm content, farm configuration data, and the service application databases.

-|There are cases where organizations share the database server with more than one application to host databases.
-Because this can cause significant performance and capacity issues, as a best practice we recommend dedicating the database server to SharePoint.|
+|There are cases where organizations share the database server with more than one application that uses SQL server.
+Because this can cause significant performance and capacity issues, as a best practice we recommend using a dedicated database server for SharePoint.|

 Farm topology examples